-as $x\to\infty$ for every multi-index $J$ with $|J|\leq 2$, we say that $(M,g)$ satisfies the weak $C^\ell$-Regge-Teitelboim conditions; see \cite[Definition 6.2]{Nerz}. \\ L.-H.~Huang has verified that the Hamiltonian center of mass \eqref{center of mass} converges if $(M,g)$ is $C^3$-asymptotically flat and satisfies the $C^2$-Regge-Teitelboim conditions; see \cite[Theorem 2.2]{Huang2} and \cite{RT}.
+for every multi-index $J$ with $|J|\leq \ell$, we say that $(M,g)$ satisfies the weak $C^\ell$-Regge-Teitelboim conditions. \\ In the case where $n=3$, L.-H.~Huang has verified that the limit in \eqref{center of mass} exists if $(M,g)$ is $C^3$-asymptotically flat and satisfies the $C^2$-Regge-Teitelboim conditions; see \cite[Theorem 2.2]{Huang2}.
+In Proposition \ref{existence COM}, we have included a proof that \eqref{center of mass} also converges in the case where $n\geq 3$ and $(M,g)$ is $C^2$-asymptotically flat and satisfies the $C^2$-Regge-Teitelboim conditions.
 The center of mass depends on the choice of asymptotically flat chart.
 Recall from \cite[Corollary 3.2]{Bartnik} that any two asymptotically flat charts are asymptotically equal up to a Euclidean isometry.
-If different charts are used, then the respective centers of mass are related by the same isometry as the asymptotically flat charts; see \cite[Theorem 4.3]{Huang3}.
+If different asymptotically flat charts are used to compute the center of mass, then the results are related by the same isometry as the charts; see \cite[Theorem 3.1]{Huang2}.